JayShaun/MICRO-Expression-Recognition-with-deep-learning/README.md

 5. when your data is ready, run train.py

 ## Result:
-I have train the model for 1000 epoch and the accuracy is arround 70%.
+I have trained the model for 1000 epochs and the accuracy is arround 70%.
 If you need my pretrained model, contact me.
 And I will upload it to cloud disk later. by zxl